-Barcodes in Adobe InDesign
+Barcodes in InDesign

 One of the other things that’s kind of cool about Barcode Maker is that the results (the barcodes) are actually EPS files that get embedded in the document.
 That means you don’t have to keep track of external graphics files.
-However, you can unembed the barcodes if you want (select Unembed from the Links panel menu) and then place them in any other program that can read EPS (Illustrator, Photoshop, or whatever).
+However, you can unembed the barcodes if you want (by selecting Unembed from the Links menu) and then place them in any other program that can read EPS (Illustrator, Photoshop, or whatever).
 On the other hand, the EPS file has no preview (InDesign doesn’t require it), so if you import it into QuarkXPress or Word or something, you can’t see it on screen (though it’ll still print fine).

 As I said, there are also a number of other barcode making tools on the market.
 For example:

-- Cacidi Barcodes (currently about 2x the price of teacup’s product; not sure why)
+• Cacidi Barcodes (currently about 2x the price of Teacup’s product; not sure why)

-- And, of course, no discussion of barcodes would be complete without a mention of Azalea’s Barcode Software and Fonts, which works in many different programs.
+• And, of course, no discussion of barcodes would be complete without a mention of Azalea’s Barcode Software and Fonts, which works in many different programs.
 These are based on fonts that look like barcode lines.

 I have also seen several free barcode fonts on the Web, and other shareware-type tools.
 However, as Jerry Whiting (king of barcodes and owner of Azalea) has said repeatedly, barcodes are tricky little things.
 If you want to be sure you’re getting a good quality printable barcode, it may be better to stick with a commercially-tested product.